A guide to Zendesk automation to add product metadata from custom fields

 Product metadata is the actual info that goes into those buckets.
 It's all the context about a customer's account or what they were doing that helps your agents see the full picture.
 This could be anything from the items in their shopping cart and the product page they were viewing, to their account type or most recent order ID.

 Why is this so important?
 When this data is filled in automatically, your agents can stop playing detective and get straight to solving the real problem.
-It’s the difference between a fast, smooth fix and a slow, frustrating conversation.
+It’s the difference between a fast, smooth fix and a slower conversation.

 The native approach to Zendesk automation

 Zendesk gives you a few built-in tools to automate this process.
-They can get the job done, but there’s usually a catch: you'll probably need a developer to help you out.
-Let's look at the two main ways to do it.
+These are professional, industry-standard methods that provide a high level of control.
+Let's look at the two main ways to do it in 2026.

 Method 1: Using the messaging metadata API